ministryofjustice/hmpps-sre-python-lib/README.md

 ### Fine-tuning the pyproject.toml to remove unnecessary packages

-Once the hmpps-python-lib library is in use, it may well be that libraries such as `requests`, `slack-sdk` or `pygithub` that may have been picked up and placed within the `pyproject.toml` when are no longer required.
+Once the hmpps-sre-python-lib library is in use, it may well be that libraries such as `requests`, `slack-sdk` or `pygithub` that may have been picked up and placed within the `pyproject.toml` when are no longer required.
 To avoid version clases, and errors like this:

 ```
   × No solution found when resolving dependencies for split (markers: python_full_version >= '3.14' and platform_python_implementation != 'PyPy'):
-  ╰─▶ Because only hmpps-python-lib==0.0.1 is available and hmpps-python-lib==0.0.1 depends on requests>=2.32.5, we can conclude that all versions of hmpps-python-lib depend on
+  ╰─▶ Because only hmpps-sre-python-lib==0.0.1 is available and hmpps-sre-python-lib==0.0.1 depends on requests>=2.32.5, we can conclude that all versions of hmpps-sre-python-lib depend on
       requests>=2.32.5.
-      And because your project depends on hmpps-python-lib and requests==2.32.4, we can conclude that your project's requirements are unsatisfiable.
+      And because your project depends on hmpps-sre-python-lib and requests==2.32.4, we can conclude that your project's requirements are unsatisfiable.

       hint: While the active Python version is 3.13, the resolution failed for other Python versions supported by your project.
 Consider limiting your project's supported Python versions
       using `requires-python`.